dcrobin1973/dcrobin1973/README.md

 🌱 I’m currently learning ...
 - Preparing to be a Nurse (in pre-nursing)
-- Want to learn some Coding (Python and Scala)
+- Want to learn some Coding (Python, Rust,and Scala)

 📫 How to reach me ...
 - on X:dcxrobinson